kovilevi98/todo-app/README.md

 ## Introduction

-First of all, I would like to thank you for the possibility to show my knowledge in flutter.
-I hope I could prove it.
-Unfortunately, I can not be delighted, due to the fact that I did not have too much time during these nine days next to my full-time job and the university.
+First, I would like to thank you for the opportunity to show my knowledge of flutter.
+I hope I could proven it.
+Unfortunately, I can not be delighted because I did not have too much time during these nine days next to my full-time job and the university.
 In the beginning, a made some awful decisions and because of those, I had to follow a bad way in the development.
 I have chosen to use an external library (boardview) for the main UI to spare some time, but because of this my hands were tied and I could not make proper state management and there are too many refresh and API calls.
 I tried to fork that library and make some changes, but the time limit was not enough.
 If I could restart I am pretty sure I would make my own BoardListView.
 The second mistake was with the ThemeBuilder for the dark/light mode.
 I wanted to try a new package for this and it was not working as I expected, the quality of the code has deteriorated a bit.
 ## Running the app
 I used the latest Flutter version, so you should be able to build the application with this command:
 ```